Zeldhoron/clargs/README.md

 // code with path
 println!("{}", results.path());

-if results.flag("f") {
-    // code if flag 'f' was set
-}
 if results.flag("flag") {
-    // code if flag 'flag' was set
+    // code if flag 'flag' or alias 'f' was set
 }

-if let Some(value) = results.named_param::<i32>("i") {
-    // code if parameter 'i' was set
-    // with 'value' equal to the parameter's argument of type 'i32' }
 if let Some(value) = results.named_param::<i32>("int") {
-    // code if parameter 'int' was set
+    // code if parameter 'int' or alias 'i' was set
     // with 'value' equal to the parameter's argument of type 'i32' }

-if let Some(value) = results.named_param::<String>("s") {
-    // code if parameter 's' was set
-    // with 'value' equal to the parameter's argument of type 'String' }
 if let Some(value) = results.named_param::<String>("str") {
-    // code if parameter 'str' was set
+    // code if parameter 'str' or alias 's' was set
     // with 'value' equal to the parameter's argument of type 'String' }